askgeo/AdventureGUI/README.md

 # AdventureGUI
-A random adventure generator with a GUI and graphics randomizer.
+A random adventurer generator with a GUI and graphics randomizer.

 # Feature Wishlist: